tocarevmax/Society-of-Tomorrow/README.md

 * Parsing of data received from the API and expanded data points through mathematical formulas for ratio calculations.
 * Mapping, scaling and rendering of a chart using D3.js library with an ability to re-render when new data is passed.
 * Smooth transition on re-rendering.
-* Tooltip appearing when hover over slice of chart that shows numbers behind the calculation.
+* Tooltip appearing when hovering over slice of chart that shows numbers behind the calculation.

 ### Demo